olaviinha/FinnStonks/README.md

 ## How to set it all up

 1. Clone or download this repository.
-2. Replace the example lists in `stocks.txt` with a list of your own, actual purchase and liquidation events: [instructions](#your-trading-data).
+2. Replace the example lists in `stocks.txt` with a list of your own, actual purchase and sale events: [instructions](#your-trading-data).
 3. Obtain required API key: [instructions](#obtain-api-key).
 4. Open `pepm.js` in a text editor, paste your API key in there and change any of the settings you wish.
 5. Upload all files to a SSL secured server.
 FPEPM cannot be ran on localhost due to CORS policies of modern browsers (e.g. `file://` protocol is no longer supported).
-6. Whenever you perform a purchase or a liquidation, just add it to the corresponding list in `stocks.txt`.
+6. Whenever you perform a purchase or a sale, just add it to the corresponding list in `stocks.txt`.

 ### #protip: Host stocks.txt in Dropbox for easy updating.